 Economic conditions and technical signals each have their own traffic light and complement each other.

 Leading economic indicators give us a good idea of the economic development, but are not very good at timing the actual price movements – we use them to be more or less sensitive to the price changes we see.

 Technical indicators, based on these price changes, give us the exact timing signal.
 Because these timing signals are often false warnings, we want to see stronger signals when economic conditions are good and will react to more sensitive warnings when the economy is in trouble.
 In the worst case, if economic indicators failed to signal deteriorating conditions, the strongest technical warning signals serve as a fail-safe stop loss to protect our capital.

 Newsletter for ETF model portfolios

-If you are interested in following the progress of these portfolios or simply want to support my work, producing high quality content available for free, I would love for you to subscribe to my monthly newsletter “The Meta Strategy ETF Portfolio”.
-I will be happy to email you the current edition as a sample, if you send me a short request via email (I won’t use your data any further).
+If you are interested in following the progress of these portfolios or simply want to support my work, producing high quality content available for free, I would love for you to subscribe to my monthly newsletter “The Meta Strategy ETF Portfolio” (free samples here).

 Both model portfolios use the same signals, but invest in different instruments:

 - The defensive portfolio invests long-only in regular broad asset class ETF or cash.